 The Politics of Abstraction vs. A New Localism

-For the final public lecture of the Fall 2018 semester, Ryan Streeter, the American Enterprise Institute’s Director of Domestic Policy Studies, will give a talk that examines the growing inability in Washington to design policy with localities in mind, as well as the steps that might be taken to reverse this trend (see abstract below).
-Dr. Streeter’s talk will be held on Tuesday, November 13, at 5:30pm in Jesse Hall 410.
+For the final public lecture of the Spring 2019 semester, Ryan Streeter, the American Enterprise Institute’s Director of Domestic Policy Studies, will give a talk that examines the growing inability in Washington to design policy with localities in mind, as well as the steps that might be taken to reverse this trend (see abstract below).
+Dr. Streeter’s talk will be held on April 24 in Jesse Hall 410 (Time TBA)

 Policymakers in Washington, D.C., have nearly lost their ability to design policy with localities in mind, and yet almost everything we need more of—good jobs, better schools, better health, more happiness—is generated at the local and regional level.
 In addition, place and geography have emerged in recent years as critical factors in upward mobility and overall lifetime success.
 What can policymakers do to incorporate what we have learned in economics and social science over the past 30 years to reinvigorate a localist approach to policymaking that seeks to solve big, national issues at the regional and city level?